krbnite/self-driving-car-nanodegree/Term1/P1_Finding-Lane-Lines-on-the-Road/README.md

 Expanding the angular neighborhood too much would forgo the control obtained by using an angular mask, so I sought an alternative approach.
 It occurred to me that the lane line identification in the previous frame would very likely be a good estimate for the current frame.
-Given this would only be sparingly necessary,
+This worked quite well.

-### Generalizing to Other Image Sizes:  Percentages, not Pixels
+### Percentages, not Pixels
 The last thing I had to do to fully generalize the pipeline was to cast the coordinates of trapezoidal regional mask in terms of their percentages along the full length and width of the image, instead of as pixel values.
+This allows one to apply the same pipeline to images of differing size.

 ![optiona challenge](./pipeline_images/vid3_optional.png)

-### 2. Identify potential shortcomings with your current pipeline

-In addition to angular masking, I could have probably used more robust statistics than the simple average.
+## Potential Shortcomings and Improvements of the Pipeline
+* Potential Shortcoming: Sensitivity of the simple average.
-For example, the median would likely be much more robust (and possibly obviate the need of angular masking, though building in both is more robust, and more psychologically comforting).
+  - Possible Improvement: More robust statistics than the simple average could help when computing group estimates.
+For example, the median or a trimmed mean would likely be much more robust (and possibly obviate the need of angular masking, though building in both is more robust, and more psychologically comforting).

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+* Potential Shortcoming: The memory feature.
+Though this feature helped, it is certainly something that could be harmful.
+For example, if for some reason a long sequence of NaNs appeared in the group estimates, the estimates would all be replaced with the most recent non-NaN estimate.
+If this came from a frame that was recorded even just a second ago, the lane line estimates could be innaccurate and possibly lead to undesirably events.
+  - Possible Improvement: Better angular masking intervals would likely help solve this problem.

+* Potential Shortcoming:  In the winter, snow cover on the roads could really prevent lane line identification with the current pipeline.
+Even on a sunny day shortly after a snowstorm when the roads have been salted and plowed, the coloration of a road is whitened by all the salt and lane lines can become hard to distinguish from the asphalt.
+  - Possible Improvement: Test this procedure on varied weather conditions.
+Use other markers in the scene to avoid accidents.